Skip to main content

 Easy Access by Car, Bike or Plane

-Located along the I-85 corridor between Atlanta and Charlotte, Upstate South Carolina makes it easy to get around—whether you’re off to work, a day-trip or an international destination.
-On average, Upstate SC residents enjoy a 26-minute commute—about half the national average.
+Located along the I-85 corridor between Atlanta and Charlotte, Upstate South Carolina makes it easy to get around — whether you’re off to work, a day-trip or an international destination.
+On average, Upstate SC residents enjoy a 26-minute commute — about half the national average.
 Most own a car and drive to work, but many choose to bike thanks to our growing bicycle infrastructure, which includes the first protected bike lane in the state and what was the first bike-share program in the Southeast.
-For domestic and international travel, GSP International offers convenience and efficiency with direct flights to 17 cities and one-stop connections to the world.
-And, for some in the Upstate, the CLT Douglas International Airport is less than an hour’s drive.
+For domestic and international travel, GSP International offers convenience and efficiency with 100 non-stop daily departures to 18 major cities with connections to hundreds of destinations across the world.
+And, for some in the Upstate, Charlotte’s CLT Douglas International Airport is less than an hour’s drive.
 Learn more about getting around in Upstate SC below.

 Facts + Figures